Looking for an Italy itinerary for 8 days? This is my experience in Italy traveling on a budget.

 Visiting Lucca, Italy

-Lucca was also a recommendation to visit and a 25 minute ride from Pisa costing 3,60 euros.
-It is know for it’s medieval walls which still surround the city center.
+Lucca was also a recommendation to visit and a 25-minute ride from Pisa costing 3,60 euros.
+It is known for its medieval walls which still surround the city center.
 Though I was a bit disappointed because I imagined a city like in the anime, Attack on Titans, it was still well worth the visit.